Classification of States: From Aristotle to Modern Political Science

 Examples are states with colonial dependencies or vassal tributaries, personal unions, confederations, and federal unions.
 But a colony is not a state, nor is a state possessing colonial dependencies a compound state.
 Neither is a personal union nor a confederation.
 Personal unions and confederations, as stated above, are not even states but associations of states.
 On the other hand, a federal union is a state but not a compound state.

 The employment of the term federal to describe the union’s nature and its form of government is entirely legitimate.
 As already stated above, it is not a suitable term to apply to the state since the state itself cannot be federal.
-To speak of a federal state is manifestly a contradiction in an adjective.
+To speak of a federal state is manifestly a contradiction in terms.

 Jellinek’s Classification:-

-One of the greatest of modern political scientists, the late Professor Georg Jellinek of the University of Heidelberg, after a searching examination of the multifarious classifications of forms of state that had been proposed by a long line of writers beginning with Aristotle, rejected all of them as n being arbitrary unscientific, confusing, or valueless.
-He said most of them were open to the objection that they were not based upon any consistent juridical principle or criterion that could serve as a basis for distinguishing one state horn others.
+One of the greatest of modern political scientists, the late Professor Georg Jellinek of the University of Heidelberg, after a searching examination of the multifarious classifications of forms of state that had been proposed by a long line of writers beginning with Aristotle, rejected all of them as n being arbitrary, unscientific, confusing, or valueless.
+He said most of them were open to the objection that they were not based upon any consistent juridical principle or criterion that could serve as a basis for distinguishing one state from others.

 His own conclusion was that only one such principle could be found, and that was the particular manner by which the will of the state was formed and expressed.
 This will be recalled as the criterion that Aristotle adopted for the classification of forms of government.

-Therefore, he proposed the simplest of all classification that has been suggested, namely, monarchy and republic.
+Therefore, he proposed the simplest of all classifications that has been suggested, namely, monarchy and republic.
 Monarchy, he defined as a form of a state guided by one physical will, a will that, juridically, must be Supreme over, and independent of, every other.

 In brief, a monarchy is a state in which sovereignty rests in a single person.
 It is not necessary, according to Jellinek, that the power of the monarch should be original, underpin, and belong to him in his own right, as many political writers hold.

-That notion rests upon a conception of private law, a Conception which regards sovereignty as a property right-and, not a right to rule.
+That notion rests upon a conception of private law, a Conception which regards sovereignty as a property right, and not a right to rule.
 In short, it confuses the idea of dominium with the idea of imperium.
 It is admissible, therefore, only if one adopts the theocratic or patrimonial conception of the state.

 Jellinek admitted that there might be various types of monarchy, either ideally or actually, where the monarch is regarded as God or his earthly representative as the owner of the state or as an organ, member, or representative of the state.
 Again, monarchies may be hereditary or elective; they may be absolute or limited, but whatever the differences in these or other respects, the one characteristic common to all is the sovereignty of a single person.